Fanshawe-IT-Social-And-Learning-Club/pages/_posts/2024-05-29-how-to-contribute.md

 pin: true
 ---
 ## Welcome!
-Hi, to whom is reading this post, I'm glad and welcoming you to want to maintain this website.
+Hi, to whom is reading this post, I'm glad and welcoming you to want to contribute to this website.
-This document links to most of the stuff about how this website works, built and how to keep it working.
+This document is mostly about how to add a new post to the site and how to test it locally.
 I can't cover every single details, if you have a question, just ask me on Discord.

 ## Documentation & Links
 [Jekyll Quickstart](https://jekyllrb.com/docs/)